LoveDaisy/ice_halo_sim/cpp/README.md

 [中文版](README_zh.md)

 After testing my algorithms on matlab codes, I start a C++ project for higher performance.
-Currently the C++ version is just pieces of toy codes and can only run from command, no GUI.
+Currently the C++ version can only run from command, no GUI.

 ## Build and run